HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 OIDC serves as a modern authentication and authorization protocol designed to enhance digital security and user experience, particularly in the realm of identity and access management (IAM).
 Operating as an extension of the OAuth 2.0 framework, OIDC merges the strengths of OAuth's access delegation capabilities with identity verification, resulting in a comprehensive solution.

 At its core, OIDC streamlines the process of confirming user identities and authorizing their access to digital resources.
 It achieves this through the establishment of a trust relationship between the Identity Provider and the relying party (a web application or service, such as HCL Digital Experience).
 Users initiate the process by presenting their credentials to the IdP, which validates their identity.
 Subsequently, the IdP issues tokens, including the ID token which acts as proof of authentication, and the access token which grants access to protected resources.
 This allows supporting capabilities like Single Sign-On (SSO) across multiple applications, prolonged and uninterrupted user sessions, and enabling seamless collaboration across organizations while maintaining a secure identity exchange with granular control over data sharing.
 The protocol's flexibility accommodates diverse use cases, from mobile applications to single-page web apps.

 HCL DX and HCL Digital Solutions (DS) products as a whole recognize the benefits of and requirements to OIDC and thus support it.
 The following document provides an initial set of instructions to get started and enable HCL DX for it.

 HCL DX in particular has a vast set of capabilities relating to authentication, such as [custom authentication filters](../../../config_portal_behavior/auth_filters/index.md), [transient users](https://pages.git.cwp.pnp-hcl.com/CWPdoc/common-documentation/hcl-authentication-service/integration/ds-integration/(https://opensource.hcltechsw.com/digital-experience/CF213/deployment/manage/security/people/authentication/integrate_oid/), [step-up authentication](../authentication/stepup_auth/enabling_stepup_auth/stepup_auth_prop.md), a customizable login UI through portlets and more.
 Some of those capabilities require additional steps or are by design incompatible with standard OIDC-based authentication and access flows and may not work out of the box.
 This documentation will be updated and extended with additional configuration steps and strategies to get them working or clearly outline their limitations.

-If you are interested in the transient users functionality as part of OIDC, please refer to the documentation around [Integrating with Transient Users with OpenID Connect](../authentication/integrate_oid/index.md).
+If you are interested in the transient users functionality as part of OIDC, refer to the documentation [Integrating with Transient Users with OpenID Connect](../authentication/integrate_oid/index.md).

 ### Overview of required configuration tasks

 On a high level, the following tasks must be executed to establish this configuration:

-- Install the OIDC RP Trust Association Interceptor (TAI) for WebSphere.
+1. Install the OIDC RP Trust Association Interceptor (TAI) for WebSphere.

-- Configure the OIDC RP TAI against your IdP.
+2. Configure the OIDC RP TAI against your IdP.

-- Update WebSphere Application Server (WAS) security properties to match the new TAI requirements.
+3. Update WebSphere Application Server (WAS) security properties to match the new TAI requirements.

-- Add the server certificate to the WAS trust store to allow internal HTTPS communication.
+4. Add the server certificate to the WAS trust store to allow internal HTTPS communication.

-- Update the DX logout flow for OIDC.
+5. Update the DX logout flow for OIDC.

-- Configure DX VMM to match OIDC identities.
+6. Configure DX VMM to match OIDC identities.

-- Set up the login link from DX to your IdP.
+7. Set up the login link from DX to your IdP.

-- Validate everything is working as expected.
+8. Validate everything is working as expected.

 ### What implications does this have?